How to Get in Ivy League Schools

 Do very well in high school

 This isn’t really a tip, but more of a pre-requisite.
 If you didn’t do well in high school, then getting into Ivy League universities isn’t really a cause of concern for you anyway.
+So bottom line, start the school year right.

 If it does cross your mind and you just happen to be still starting out in high school, then the best advice for you is to block out all distractions and do really well there, even at the expense of not having a social life that you won’t even remember anyway after going to college and becoming an adult.